gregology/gregology.github.io/timeline.md

 ### September

-⛵️ Left on a year long sailing adventure with Diana and our cats 🛍 Quit Shopify
+⛵️ Left on a year long sailing adventure with Diana and our cats
+🛍 Quit Shopify after 4 amazing years

 ### May